appirio-tech/tc-site/README.md

 **Working on a challenge**

-1. Clone the repository. `git clone https://github.com/topcoderinc/tc-site.git dev`
+1. Clone the repository. `git clone https://gitlab.com/topcoderinc/tc-site.git dev`
-    * If you already have a repository setup, be sure to pull down the latest changes: `git pull origin dev`
+    * If you already have a repository setup, be sure to pull down the latest changes: `git pull origin master`
 1. Create a new branch: `git checkout -b <branch_name>`
 1. Make your changes, add new files, etc.
 1. Make commits as you go on your branch